 Where can I find a list of which local shops/bars/eateries are open or offering deliveries?

-With the restrictions now eased most of our fantastic range of shops and despite the restrictions of lockdown, many of them will still be operating, offering online sales, local delivery, click and collect or telephone orders, take a look at our shopping guide.
+With the restrictions now eased most of our fantastic range of shops are now open, and many of them will still be offering online sales, local delivery, click and collect or telephone orders, take a look at our shopping guide.